jo/sync-tank/migrations.md

 >
 > Ben Nadel [on Twitter](https://twitter.com/BenNadel/status/918604059304779776)

 To illustrate the problem, let's get back to our previous example and assume we have a working todo app where we have to upgrade todos from a simple `isDone` to a more detailed `status`.
 Remember, the app has been live for a while, people are using it in version one and they are working with documents that are stored according to schema version one.
 If we now want to release version two of the app, we might not reach all users at once because some of them are currently offline thanks to our latest enhancements.
 So we have to deal with the fact that there are old versions of the app around.
 And they are working with old versions of the documents.
 Let's call this the *parallel versions problem.* How can we perform a proper data migration in this scenario?
-Here are some not so successful attempts to get a feeling for why this problem is tricky.
+Let's look at some options.

 #### Transactional server-side migration